101 – Nipissing University

 - Concurrent Education

 - Orientation to a Master of Arts in History (OMAH)

 About Nipissing University

-As a primarily undergraduate university, Nipissing is one of the highest ranked in quality of teaching and learning, and offers programs within the faculties of Arts and Science, Applied and Professional Studies and the Schulich School of Education.
+As a primarily undergraduate university, Nipissing is one of the highest ranked in quality of teaching and learning, and offers programs within the Faculty of Arts and Science, the Faculty of Applied and Professional Studies and the Schulich School of Education.
 Undergraduate areas of strength are our Environmental Sciences, Criminal Justice, Physical and Health Education, Business, and Arts programs.

-Nipissing also gained a reputation for professional programs in Education and Nursing.
-Graduate studies have expanded to include master programs in Education, Math, History, Kinesiology, Environmental Studies, Environmental Science and Sociology.
+Nipissing has also gained a reputation for professional programs in Education and Nursing.
+Graduate studies have expanded to include master’s programs in Education, Math, History, Kinesiology, Environmental Studies, Environmental Science and Sociology.
 We also offer a PhD in Education with a focus on educational sustainability.